-To configure Lookup, you need to specify Behavior and select a Connection to get data from.
+To configure Lookup, you need to specify Behavior, Scope, Property and select a Connection to get data from.
 Afterwards, select and configure the action to perform in order to obtain data and map its parameters if needed.
 You can also give Name to the component displayed on the diagram.

 To configure Extend, you need to set up its Output Schema using the Mapping Editor.
 Create parameters, which correspond to the result columns, and configure their mapping.

 Extend component has one input and one regular Default output for successfully processed rows with calculated columns added.
 It also has the Error output, to which it passes records, for which one of the expressions failed with an error, and adds the Error column with an error message to them.

 Unwind component is used to deconstruct a nested type property into separate properties for each item in the nested type (for each element if the nested type is an arary and for each property if the nested type is an object).
 It uses Scope to indetify which nested type property to deconstruct.
 See example of using Unwind component.

 A Value component selects a value obtains the specified value calculated based on the values from input record and assigns it to the specified variable.
 It can select the min, max, first, or last value from all the processed records.